jdonszelmann/rustc-dev-guide/src/solve/invariants.md

 Many of the currently known unsound issues end up relying on this invariant being broken.
-It is however very difficult to imagine a sound type system without this invariant, so the issue is that the invariant is broken, not that we incorrectly rely on it.
+It is however very difficult to imagine a sound type system without this invariant, so the invariant is corrrect, we should be able to rely on it, but the current solver sometimes breaks it (which is a bug).

 ### Generic goals and their instantiations have the same result ✅